Fine Needle Aspiration (FNA) Biopsy

 Brooklyn, NY 11203

-Any palpable lesion / mass of concern (generally 1 cm or more)
+Any palpable lesion of concern (these generally measure at least 1 cm in greatest dimension)

 Common sites for FNA biopsy include: